avular-robotics/avular-gpio/README.md

 As before, you can detect events for GPIO.RISING, GPIO.FALLING or GPIO.BOTH.

-##### A callback function run when an edge is detected
+#### A callback function run when an edge is detected

-This feature can be used to run a second thread for callback functions.
-Hence, the callback function can be run concurrent to your main program in response to an edge.
+This feature runs a separate thread for callback functions, allowing the callback to execute concurrently with your main program in response to an edge.
 This feature can be used as follows:

 ```python
 # define callback function